drewlyton/blog-posts/Rubber Ducking Docs.md

 In this example, the solution recommended by Player_2 worked.
 However, even in the case where it didn't, *there was still no wasted time*.
 Player_1 would have still been able to test the solution and gain new information even while Player_2 was on their meeting.
 No one stayed blocked because of someone else's calendar.

-But wait, there's yet *another* use for this document...
+But wait, there's yet *another* use for this document once a solution has been found...

-## The document is a draft.
+## It's a draft.
-Every problem you've experienced has probably been experienced by someone else.
+Every problem you've experienced has probably been or will be experienced by someone else.

 \*Thanks goes to Keith Stolte for giving me this book for Christmas.